How Online Fashion Retailers can use Email Marketing for Brand Building, Profit & Customer Retention – 67 Points Checklist

 56) During testing, don’t overly rely on pop-up previews

-Most email service providers provide pop-up preview of the email for testing.
+Most email service providers provide a pop-up preview of the email for testing.
 Don’t rely on pop-up previews alone—they’re simply a visual check.
 However, you can’t rely on it for testing.
-Send test email to yourself and your team for testing.
+Send a test email to yourself and your team for testing.
 Alternately, you can use email testing tools such as Litmus to be sure that your email is compatible with all popular email clients.

 List Segmentation & Customer Retention